Pro-Gbagbo exile arrested, returned to Ivory Coast

 “We don’t want their accomplices to try anything, that is why we are being discreet.
 But they are in a secure and well-guarded location,” he said.

-Gbagbo supporters accuse Ouattara of using the attacks on security installations as a pretext for a crackdown on the opposition that rights groups say has included illegal arrests and torture.
+Gbagbo supporters accuse Ouattara of using the attacks as a pretext for a crackdown on the opposition that rights groups say has included illegal arrests and torture.

 “This wasn’t an extradition.
 No legal procedures were followed.
 These were illegal and clandestine transfers of refugees to a country that practices torture,” said Toussaint Alain, a former adviser to Gbagbo now living in France.